Educational Pipeline Program

 Educational Pipeline

-Career Day is held midway through the spring semester and exposes students to the variety of careers in medicine and health care, as well as the summer programs available to them at Penn.
+Career Day is held midway through the spring semester and exposes students to a variety of careers in medicine and health care, as well as the summer programs available to them at Penn.
 The Program culminates with a final presentation.
-Undergraduate and graduate students help the high school students prepare by working in small groups to review medical literature, perform Internet searches, prepare a slide presentation, and practice public speaking skills.
+Undergraduate and graduate students help the high school students prepare by working in small groups to review medical literature, perform internet searches, prepare a slide presentation, and practice public speaking skills.
 Families of the high school students are invited to watch their students give presentations on their selected topic.

 Life Sciences & Management (LSM) Track of Educational Pipeline